An aperiodic set of 11 Wang tiles: There is no aperiodic Wang sets with 10 tiles or less

-Recall that a Wang set is \emph{not} aperiodic if \begin{itemize} \item Either there exists $k$ so that $\sc{\ws^k}$ is empty: there is no word $w,w'$ so that $w \ws^k w'$ \item or there exists $k$ so that $\ws^k$ is periodic: there exists a word $w$ so that $w \ws^k w$ \end{itemize}
+Recall that a Wang set is \emph{not} aperiodic if \begin{itemize} \item either there exists $k$ so that $\sc{\ws^k}$ is empty: there are no word $w,w'$ so that $w \ws^k w'$, \item or there exists $k$ so that $\ws^k$ is periodic: there exists a word $w$ so that $w \ws^k w$. \end{itemize}

-The general algorithm to test for aperiodicity is therefore clear: for each $k$, generate $\ws^k$, and test if one of the two situations happen.
+The general algorithm to test for aperiodicity is therefore clear: for each $k$, generate $\ws^k$, and then test whether one of the two cases occurs.
 If it does, the set is not aperiodic.
 Otherwise, we go to the next $k$.
 The algorithm stops when the computer program runs out of memory.
-In that case, the algorithm was not able to decide if the Wang set was aperiodic (it is after all an undecidable problem), and we have to examine carefully this Wang set.
+In that case, the algorithm was not able to decide if the Wang set was aperiodic (it is after all an undecidable problem), and we have to examine the Wang set carefully.

 This approach works quite well in practice: when launched on a computer with a reasonable amount of memory, it eliminates a very large number of tilesets.
-Of course, the key idea is to simplify as much as possible $\ws^k$ before computing $\ws^{k+1}$.
-Note that this should be done as fast as possible, as this will be done for \emph{all} Wang sets.
-It turns out that the easy simplification that consists in deleting at each step tiles that cannot appear in a tiling of a row (i.e. vertices that are sources/terminals) is already sufficient.
+Of course, the key idea is to simplify $\ws^k$ as much as possible, before computing $\ws^{k+1}$.
+Note that this should be done as fast as possible, as this will be done for {all} Wang sets.
+It turns out that the easy simplification of deleting at each step the tiles that cannot appear in a tiling of a row (i.e., vertices that are sources/terminals) is already sufficient.

-It is important to note that this approach relying on transducers (test whether the Wang set tiles $k$ consecutive rows, and if it does so periodically) turned out in practice to be much more efficient than the naive approach using tilings of squares (test whether the Wang set tiles a square of size $k$, and if it does so periodically).
+It is important to note that this approach, relying on transducers (test whether the Wang set tiles $k$ consecutive rows, and whether it does so periodically) turned out in practice to be much more efficient than the naive approach of using tilings of squares (test whether the Wang set tiles a square of size $k$, and whether it does so periodically).